ibm-messaging/mq-gitops-samples/queue-manager-basic-deployment/README.md

 > The sample uses a persistent volume, but it will be deleted upon deletion of the queue manager custom resource.
 Do not use this sample as a template for a production deployment its intended use is for demonstration purposes.

 > [!WARNING]
 > The sample passwords secret should not be used as-is and you should not store passwords in the clear in Git repositories, the passwords used in this repository are there solely to show the format of the YAML files.
-The samples use 'newpassword' for the 'admin' user in the MQ Console and the username and password for the Java applications.
+The samples use 'newpassword' for the 'admin' user in the MQ Console and for the 'app' user in the Java samples.

 __Dependencies__